1946 C-53 Skytrooper crash on the Gauli Glacier: Search

 The crew thought the aircraft had crashed in the French Alps.
-An hour after the crash, the crew was able to send emergency radio messages which were received at Orly Airport and at the Istres-Le Tubé Air Base near Marseille, tri-angulating their position in the area between Airolo, Sion and the Jungfrau.
+An hour after the crash, the crew was able to send emergency radio messages which were received at Orly Airport and at the Istres-Le Tubé Air Base near Marseille, triangulating their position in the area between Airolo, Sion and the Jungfrau.
 A large search and rescue operation began immediately.

 Two days later, the control tower at Swiss Air Force Base Meiringen, 12.7 km away, received their radio calls, giving a new radio bearing, narrowing the search area to the Gauli Glacier.

 At 0931 hours on 22 November an RAF Lancaster, piloted by F/L G. Head, spotted the aircraft through a break in the cloud cover.
 The crew managed to plot the location by using radio plots.
 Later that day when the clouds cleared, search aircraft were sent to this location.

 A Boeing B-29 Superfortress sighted the aircraft by chance from an altitude of 16000 ft whilst en route to Munich, later confirmed by the crew of a Swiss Air Force (SwAF) EKW C-36.